maknis3/m122_chess-project/README.md

 ### How to Use the PGN to JSON Converter
 1. **Ensure Python is Installed**: Make sure you have Python installed on your system.
+2. **Ensure Python is Installed**: Change the lines 208 and 209 of the pgn_to_json.py file to your dir.
-2. **Run the Converter Script**: Execute the converter script, providing the path to the PGN file as an argument.
+3. **Run the Converter Script**: Execute the converter script.
     ```bash
-    python pgn_to_json_converter.py your_chess_game.pgn
+    python pgn_to_json.py
     ```
-3. **Output JSON File**: The converter will generate a JSON file containing the converted game data.
+4. **Output JSON File**: The converter will generate a JSON file containing the converted game data.

 ## Chess Engine
 My implementation of a chess engine, as mentioned above, is based on a [MiniMax](https://en.wikipedia.org/wiki/Minimax) algorithm with [alpha-beta-pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).
 The evaluation of the game-state is implemented in the evaluate method.
 This method is by far not optimal or efficient.
 The evaluation is based on the present pieces, their position, and if a check is present.
 The following implementations could enhance the evaluations but also further slow down the engine: